zuki/mikanos/README.md

 # mikanos
-MikanOS: An Educational Operating System
+MikanOS: An Educational Operating System running on legacy free architcture.

 # Files

 - MikanLoaderPkg
     - The MikanOS loader as a UEFI Application
+- kernel
+    - The MikanOS kernel